tylerztl/alicloud-sdk-wrapper/README.md

 * Go 1.10+ installation or later
 * **GOPATH** environment variable is set correctly
+* Beego version 1.10.0 or later
-* govendor version v1.0.9 or later
+* Govendor version 1.0.9 or later

 ## Getting Started
 ```